nginxinc/nginx-azure-workshops/labs/lab1/readme.md

    ![Portal ResourceGroup home](media/lab1_portal_rg_home.png)

 2. Click on your NGINX for Azure resource (nginx4a) which should open the Overview section of your resource.
-You can see useful information like Status, NGINX for Azure resource's public IP, which Nginx version is running, which vnet/subnet it is using, etc.
+You can see useful information like Status, NGINX for Azure resource's public IP, which NGINX version is running, which vnet/subnet it is using, etc.

    ![Portal N4A home](media/lab1_portal_n4a_home.png)